SkafteNicki/dtu_mlops/s5_continuous_integration/README.md

 This is where *continuous X* comes into play.
 The word *continuous* here refer to the fact that the pipeline should *continuously* be updated as we make code changes.
 You can also choose to think of this as *automatization* of processes.
-The *X* then covers that the process we need to go through to automatize steps in the pipeline, depends on where we are in the pipeline e.g. the tools needed to do continuous integration is different from the tools need to do continuous delivery.
+The *X* then covers that the process we need to go through to automate steps in the pipeline, depends on where we are in the pipeline e.g. the tools needed to do continuous integration is different from the tools need to do continuous delivery.

 In this session we are going to focus on *continuous integration (CI)*.
 As indicated in the image above, CI usually